7 Best Ways To Motivate An Underperforming Sales Rep Without Micromanaging

-Sales teams are like cricket teams; some players score centuries, while others struggle to get off the mark.
-You can’t just drop a player after one bad innings, right?
-In sales, like in cricket, you need to motivate and coach your team members, not breathe down their necks like a desperate bowler hoping for an LBW.
+Sales teams are like cricket teams—some players score centuries, others struggle to get off the mark.
+And you wouldn’t drop a player after one bad innings, right?
+In sales, like in cricket, it’s all about coaching and motivating your team—not breathing down their necks like a bowler begging for an LBW.

-So, how do you get your underperforming reps back in the game without suffocating them with constant calls, follow-ups, and “Where is the update?” messages?
+So, how do you get your underperforming reps back in the game—without drowning them in calls, follow-ups, and “Where’s the update?” messages?
 Let’s dive in.

-1. Find Out What is Holding Them Back (Without Being a Detective)
+Find Out What’s Holding Them Back (Without Playing Detective)

 Before you assume your sales rep is lazy or incapable, pause.
-There is always a reason behind underperformance.
-It can be lack of confidence, poor training, personal issues, or simply a dry sales pipeline.
+There’s always a reason behind underperformance.
+It could be a lack of confidence, poor training, personal struggles, or just a dry sales pipeline.

-When I was a branch manager at ICFAI, I had a sales counselor named Rehana who had been struggling for weeks.
-She was not converting leads, showed no enthusiasm, and sat through meetings with a blank expression.
-Instead of pressuring her with more call targets, I took her out for coffee to understand what was going wrong and to motivate her.
+Back when I was a branch manager at ICFAI, I had a sales counsellor named Rehana who had been struggling for weeks.
+She wasn’t converting leads, showed no enthusiasm, and sat through meetings with a blank expression.
+Instead of pressuring her with more call targets, I took her out for coffee to understand what was really going on.

-That is when I learned she was pursuing an LLB after office hours, leaving her exhausted and suffering from lack of sleep.
-This made it impossible for her to focus on sales calls.
-I made a simple change by allowing her a 30-minute power nap after lunch.
-That small adjustment worked wonders, and soon she became one of the top five performers in the region.
+That’s when I found out she was pursuing an LLB after office hours, leaving her exhausted and sleep-deprived.
+No wonder she couldn’t focus on sales calls!
+I made a small change—gave her a 30-minute power nap break after lunch.
+That little adjustment worked wonders.
+Within weeks, she became one of the top five performers in the region.

-Lesson: A conversation is often more effective than a performance review.
+Lesson: Sometimes, a simple conversation is more powerful than a performance review.

 2. Focus on Coaching, Not Controlling

-Coaching is an essential part of how to motivate your team and help them reach their full potential.
+Coaching is essential when it comes to motivating your team and helping them reach their full potential.

-Micromanagement is like that one relative at weddings who keeps telling you how to dance, eat, and even breathe.
-No one likes it.
-Instead of nagging about targets, switch to coaching.
+Micromanagement is like that one relative at weddings who tells you how to dance, eat, and even breathe.
+Nobody enjoys that.
+Instead of nagging about targets, shift your approach to coaching.

-Listening to your reps is one of the best ways to motivate them.
+Listening to your reps is one of the simplest yet most effective ways to motivate them.

 3. Set Mini Wins Instead of Just Big Targets

 Expecting an underperformer to suddenly hit massive numbers is like expecting a gym newbie to deadlift 100 kg on day one.
-Start small.
+You’ve got to start small.

-Example: Instead of “You need to close ₹10 lakhs this month,” say:
+Dont Say: “You need to close ₹10 lakhs this month,”

 4. Make Training a Daily Habit, Not a One-Time Event